-By 2000, Sherwood Oaks Experimental College was focused on offering screenwriting courses, although producers, directors, composers, editors, and actors would attend the seminars.
+By 2000, Sherwood Oaks College was focused on offering screenwriting courses, yet producers, directors, composers, editors, and actors would attend the seminars.

-Around 2010, Sherwood Oaks Experimental College dropped the word “Experimental” from its name.
-Many students were telling us the courses were the most evolved, professionally presented learning experiences they had ever experienced.
+Around 2010, Sherwood Oaks College dropped the word “Experimental” from its name.
+Many students were telling us the courses were the most evolved and professionally presented learning experiences they had ever experienced.
 They thought the word “experimental” was truly a misnomer.
 In 2014, Sherwood Oaks College changed its name to the more descriptive Sherwood Oaks Film School.

 As the school evolved, the focus pivoted to screenwriters.
-The reasoning was that having a great piece of material — a great example of your writing — is the easiest way to break into Hollywood.
-And it works.
-One of our famous alumni, Sylvester Stallone actually wrote and produced Rocky while attending Sherwood Oaks.
+The reasoning was that having a great piece of material — a great example of your writing — is the easiest way to break into Hollywood – and it works.
+One of our famous alumni, Sylvester Stallone wrote and produced Rocky while attending Sherwood Oaks.